rustenburgJ/IASC-2P02/blog.md

 Works Cited

 McPherson, Tara.
 2012.
-“Why are the Digital Humanities so White?”  http://dhdebates.gc.cuny.edu/debates/text/29 accessed March 3, 2017.
+“Why Are the Digital Humanities So White? or Thinking the Histories of Race and Computation”  http://dhdebates.gc.cuny.edu/debates/text/29 accessed March 3, 2017.